What are State Tax Implications for Traveling Employees?

 - Wyoming

-The only way to ensure that employees comply with state- or country-specific tax and immigration requirements is to implement a fully integrated solution into the travel booking workflow.
+So, how can you ensure that your company complies with state- or country-specific tax requirements for traveling employees?
+You can start by adopting a fully integrated technology solution into your company’s travel booking workflow.